alros/rag-python/15-diagnosis/README.md

 degrees of confidence are relatively low.
 ```

 Result: success.
-The dialog is inspired by the Depression file.
+The dialogue is inspired by the Depression file.

 ---

-The following dialog is used in combination with the `Depression` collection:
+The following dialogue is used in combination with the `Depression` collection:
 ```text
 Q: What do you do in your free time?
 A: The usual, I watch tv, I go out with friends